Skip to main content

 EPIC - FIB Highlight

-This uniquely configured instrumentation, which acquisition has been graciously supported by the Office for Research at NU, is designed to deliver four different ions as the primary beam, including xenon, nitrogen, oxygen and argon, each with their own unique applications.
-Switching between these primary sources can be readily done within 10 minutes, allowing for vastly improved flexibility to expand cases of FIB usage in exploring ion-sample interactions.
+Our Hydra Plasma FIB (PFIB), which acquisition has been graciously supported by the Office for Research at NU, is designed to deliver four different ions as the primary beam, including xenon, nitrogen, oxygen, and argon, each with their own unique applications.